pjkundert/community-coin/README.txt

   Unfortunately, it is unlikely that there will *ever* be widespread usage of precious metals or cryptocurrencies for day to purchases.

-  While Gresham's Law has been applied mostly to silver vs. base-metal coinage (where everyone keeps the silver and spends the base-metal), this extends further to spending /any/ units of account, where some suffer persistent /*inflation*/, and others experience /*deflation*/.
+  While Gresham's Law[4] has been applied mostly to silver vs. base-metal coinage (where everyone keeps the silver and spends the base-metal), this extends further to spending /any/ units of account, where some suffer persistent /*inflation*/, and others experience /*deflation*/.

   People will always choose to spend the inflating (eg. Fiat) money, and save in terms of deflating (eg. precious metals, cryptocurrency)